ggcarrots/django-carrots/source/python_quickstart.rst

     B

-To avoid chaos, most of the Python’ programmers use four spaces for each level of indentation.
+To avoid chaos, most Python programmers use four spaces for each level of indentation.
 We will do the same:

     >>> if 2 > 1: